fluxapps/MetaData/README.md

 $record->getFormattedValue() // --> 'Bonjour'
 ```

+### AbstractMetadataGUI
+Extends `AbstractMetadataGUI` and pass objects and object mappings

+From your plugin you can redirect to this class to edit metadata

+See the default used implementation [./classes/class.srmdGUI.php](./classes/class.srmdGUI.php)

 ### FormAdapter

 Use `SRAG\ILIAS\Plugins\Form\FormAdapter` to add metadata fields to a given form.
 The adapter is also used to save Record data after the form has been validated: